 position value will be the index position of 3a.

-Parent: Parent
+Parent

-denotes the parent contour’s index position for the current contour.
-Contours 1 and 2 do not have any Parent
+: Denotes the parent contour’s index position for the current contour.

-contour obviously.
-For the contour 3a, it’s Parent
+contour. - For the contour 3a, its

 Different Contour Retrieval Techniques